 George Bellairs was a very prolific crime author, with over fifty books published between 1941 and 1980.
 This is the first one I’ve read and I enjoyed it, which means I have a lot to look forward to!
-Although Bellairs (a pseudonym of Harold Blundell) did write some standalone novels, most of his books were part of his Inspector Littlejohn series of which A Knife for Harry Dodd is the twenty-first.
+Although Bellairs (a pseudonym of Harold Blundell) did write some standalone novels, most of his books were part of his Inspector Littlejohn series of which A Knife for Harry Dodd is the nineteenth.
 Fortunately, this is not a series which needs to be read in order!

 As the title suggests, the novel begins with Harry Dodd being stabbed in the back as he begins to walk home from his local pub one night.
 Instead of calling the police or an ambulance, Harry summons his girlfriend Dorothy Nicholls and her mother, who immediately set off in the car – with great difficulty, as neither of them can actually drive.
 Eventually they manage to find Harry and help him into the car, but they are unaware of how badly wounded he is and by the time they get him home he is dead.